Nielsen–Schreier theorem: Proof

 $\chi(Y) = d \cdot \chi(X)$.

-Now suppose H is a subgroup of the free group G, with index [G:H] = e.
-The previous part of the proof shows that H is a free group; let r denote the rank of H. Applying the two properties of Euler characteristic for the covering graph Y corresponding to H gives the following:
+Now suppose H is a subgroup of the free group G, with index [G : H] = e.
+As above, consider the covering graph Y corresponding to H, and contract edges to make it a bouquet of r circles, so that H is a free group of rank r.
+Applying the two properties of Euler characteristic gives: